blewws/SyntheticBiologicalLanguage/SBLSyntax.md

 	Gene: A gene is a sequence of protein-coding DNA.
 Codes for protein IF promoter has been activated.
 Analogous to 'then' statement.
 * **Definition 7**
-	Promoter: A promoter is a DNA sequence that binds to a specific transcription factor, triggering transcription.
+	Operator: An operator is a DNA sequence that binds to a specific transcription factor, triggering or repressing transcription.
 It "checks" for the existence of a transcription factor.
 	Analogous to 'if' statement.
 * **Definition 8**
 	Transcription factor: Binds to a specific promoter, triggering transcription.
 	TFs are what is being checked for following an 'if' statement.
+Can be an enhancer (presence triggers transcription) or a repressor (preesence represses transcription).
 * **Definition 9**
 	Transcribe: Function that places a gene sequence, surrounded by a start and stop codon, following the promoter.
+* **Definition 10**
+	Promoter: A promoter is a region of DNA following an operator.
+It signals the origin of transcription.
+A promoter must be 		included or else RNA Polymerase (enzyme responsible for transcription) will not bind to the DNA.
+* **Definiton 11**
+	Terminator: Region of DNA at the very end of an operon.
+Triggers the detachment of RNA Polymerase from the DNA.

 if (transcription factor){